This section was written by Leandro Cabo from rhcplivearchive.com

 Released on "DC EP"

-This session was produced by Ian Mackaye from Fugazi and to date it’s the only solo session that wasn't produced by John himself and features no synthesizers at all.
-None of his own equipment or instruments were used - for guitar solos he borrowed Guy Picciotto’s Les Paul Junior, played through Ian’s Marshall pictured on the cover of Red Medicine.
+This session was produced by Ian Mackaye and it’s the only solo session not produced by John himself.
+None of his own equipment or instruments were used, playing whatever was available on the studio.
+For the guitar solos he borrowed Guy Picciotto’s Les Paul Junior, played through Ian’s Marshall (pictured on the cover of Fugazi’s Red Medicine).

 INSIDE OF EMPTINESS